 One way to use a credit card to your advantage is to get one with a 0% APR introductory period of 12 to 21 months or more, as well as rewards.
 Then, pay off the balance before the promotion ends.

 For example, the Citi Custom Cash Card is a no-annual-fee rewards card with a 0% intro APR on purchases for 15 months.
-It also offers 5% cash back on up to $500 per month in home improvement store spending (if it's your top spending category), and 1% cash back on all other purchases.
+It also offers 5% cash back on up to $500 per billing cycle in your top eligible spending category, which can include home improvement stores, and 1% cash back on all other purchases thereafter.

 6. FHA 203(k) home improvement loan